ruitaiS/theNkeylist/README.md

 pip install pycryptodome
 ```

-3. If you encounter an error like externally-managed-environment while installing with pip, you can override it using the following command:
+#### **3. If you encounter an error like externally-managed-environment while installing with pip, you can override it using the following command**
 ```bash
 pip install pycryptodome --break-system-packages
 ```